Ludaro1024/ludaro_manager/README.md

 ## License

-Ludaro-Manager is open-source and available for free under the MIT License.
+Ludaro-Manager is open-source and available for free under the GNU License.

 ---